 M told me that before seeing me, he had been to another chiropractor.
 This chiropractor examined him, took x-rays of his spine and then made treatment recommendations.
 He showed M a series of wall charts, illustrating the “four stages of spinal degeneration” and M was told that he was in Stage Three.
 The Stage Three chart had a spinal x-ray of bones and discs with calcium deposits around the joints.
 M was told that he urgently needed care to avoid slipping into Stage Four, the final stage, in which his spine would be a mangled fusion of bone and soft tissue.

-The chiropractor recommended that M see him two times per day for the first week, daily for one month, and then three times per week for another month.
+The chiropractor recommended that M see him daily for the first week, three times per week for one month, and then two times per week for another month.
 The chiropractor would then re-evaluate.